timbru31/bukkit-xtend-demo/README.md

 ## Info
 This proof of concept shows that the advantages of Xtend can be used in the (Craft)Bukkit context.
-This small plugin greets the user once he joins and can send a greeting message to all users with `xtend`.
+This small plugin greets the user once he joins and can send a greeting message to all users with `/xtend`.

 There are some different Xtend syntax features that are used in the showcase.